DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/README.md

 - <http://control_panda.ldn.devopsplayground.com/wetty/>
 - <http://remote_tiger.ldn.devopsplayground.com/wetty/>

-representing the Ansible control node and remote host, respectively.
+representing the Ansible `control node` and `remote host`, respectively.

 ### Let's start

-1. Open up the <http://control_panda.ldn.devopsplayground.com/wetty/> (use the `animal name` on you info-slip)
+1. Open up the <http://control_panda.ldn.devopsplayground.com/wetty/> (use the `animal name` on your info-slip)

 2. You will be prompted for a login password.
 Use the one on your information-slip.